edelgrace/edelgrace.me/content/project/last-fm-listening-history.md

 ## Are there any factors that can predict high play counts?
 Low play counts?

 ## What’s a better way to calculate a “top artist?”

+According to Last.fm, these are my top artists:

+The way Last.fm calculates a top artist is simply by how many times you have listened to an artist.
+I know that for me, I tend to go through a lot of phases so my top artists are not accurate.
+I could listen to an artist 500 times and then never listen to them again.
+This metric doesn't accurately reflect what a top artist to me.

+The way I see a top artist is a combination of three factors:

+* How consistently I listen to an artist
+* How many different songs I listen to by an artist out of their entire discography
+* How long they have been in my library for